sanketdatta7904/test-sap/README.md

 ### Task 1: Introduce save functionality

-- Add save button to form
+- Add save button to form     >> Done
-- show saved data from the form in the table
+- show saved data from the form in the table    >> Done
-- enhance the table by column showing owner information
+- enhance the table by column showing owner information   >> Done

 ### Task 2: Introduce modify functionality